 TabPanel should ideally be preloaded.
 However, if switching

-be some notable latency and this might affect the experience for keyboard and
+might be some notable latency and this might affect the experience for

 In this scenario, you should use a manually activated tab, it moves focus without activating the tabs.
 With focus on a specifc tab, users can activate a tab by pressing Space or Enter.

 Like form inputs, a tab's state can be controlled.
 Make sure to include an onChange as well, or else the tabs will not be interactive.

 Click the tabs or pull the slider around

 Yeah yeah.
 What's up?